idinkov/enforce-character-ai/README.md

 - Added start.bat and start.sh which installs and launches the app.
 - Improve Providers tab to support progress tracking of the import and to not freeze the app on scene detection.
 - Fix YouTube provider to work.
+- Make requirements.txt strict and update to latest packages.
+- Implement Real-ESRGAN for upscaling instead of GFPGAN when Automatic GFPGAN is enabled & enable automatic upscale.

 ### Version 0.1.0 (23.09.2025)
 - Initial version.